Colorado Springs Wrongful Death Lawyer

 • Punitive damages – Additional compensation in cases of gross negligence or intentional misconduct.

 In wrongful death lawsuits, compensation falls into two distinct categories.
 The first category covers damages paid directly to surviving family members, which includes compensation for emotional suffering, loss of companionship, and the financial support they would have received from their loved one.
 The second category encompasses damages paid to the deceased’s estate, which typically includes medical expenses incurred before death, funeral costs, and any financial losses the estate itself has suffered.
+Additional economic damages might cover loss of benefits like pensions or life insurance, as well as the value of household services the deceased provided.

 Our legal team carefully evaluates both categories to ensure nothing is overlooked.
 We work with financial experts to calculate the full economic impact, coordinate with estate representatives, and build a comprehensive case that accounts for both immediate and long-term losses.
+For cases involving felonious killings, there is no cap on non-economic damages, allowing for potentially higher recoveries.

 How to Prove a Wrongful Death Case in Colorado Springs